 Dentures and Partials

-Today’s cosmetic dentures can provide a natural-looking option when several or all of the teeth have been lost or removed.
-Dentures can be removable or permanently secured with dental implants, also known as “all-on-four”.
+Today’s cosmetic dentures can provide you with a natural-looking option when you have lost several or all of your teeth.
+Dentures can be removable or permanently secured using dental implants, also known as “all-on-four”.
 Whenever possible, Dr. Freano will recommend implant secured dentures because of their high rate of patient satisfaction and the benefits they offer for oral health.
+To learn about how our dentists can use dentures and partial dentures to replace your missing teeth, see Dentures and partials.

-A dental bridge is a removable appliance for replacing one or several lost teeth.
-As with dentures, a dental bridge can be removable (known as flipper teeth) or anchored by a dental crown or dental implant.
+A dental bridge is a removable appliance that can replace one or several lost teeth.
+As with dentures, a dental bridge can be removable (known as flipper teeth) or permanent using dental implants.
+It is a removable dental prosthetic that consists of up to 4 false teeth (or pontics) and two crowns.
+The dental crowns sit on either side of the pontic.

-Dental implants are considered the most desirable option for replacing missing teeth.
+Dental implants are the most desirable option for replacing missing teeth.
 This is because they function much like a natural tooth.
-Dental implants are secured into the jaw bone with a tiny titanium post which acts as a tooth root and reduces bone loss and subsequent jaw shrinkage.
+A dental implant is a tiny titanium post that an oral surgeon installs into the jaw bone.
+It will act as a replacement tooth root to reduce bone loss and subsequent jaw shrinkage.

 Dr. Freano is one of few area dentists providing full services for dental implants.
-For patients, this means that all phases of the implant process are performed in his newly renovated Lexington dentist office.
+For patients, this means that we preform all phases of the implant process in our newly-renovated Lexington dental office.
 Dr. Freano will perform a thorough examination to ensure a patient is a good candidate for dental implants or implant-secured dentures.
 Sufficient jaw bone is necessary for the implantation of the titanium post.

 - Dental Implants FAQs